 note 3 - adding a tablespoon of cream to the condensed milk softens up the condensed milk enough to make it easier to fold in remaining cream.

 note 4 - it's important to taste test as you go.
-I started with a 1/4 cup of caramel, and added 1/2 teaspoon of salt at a time until I was happy with the flavor combination.
+I started with a 1/4 cup of caramel and added 1/2 teaspoon of salt at a time until I was happy with the flavour combination.

-note 5 - I use a tub specifically for storing ice cream, however in the past I have used a glass Pyrex dish.
+note 5 - I use a tub specifically for storing ice cream, however in the past I have used a glass Pyrex dish or loaf pan.
 I lined the top with parchment paper to avoid freezer burn, then wrapped it tightly in plastic wrap before placing in the freezer.
 Alternatively, use a glass container with a lid.